JianhuiShi/Canidae-CREF-analysis/README.md

   This is the configuration file that contains the basic information of the species used in computation.

   * **`motifRank.R`**
-  This script computes the rank of all motifs at levels 1-9 according to their loadings in polarized motif-eigenvectors of all species.
+  This script computes the rank of all motifs according to their loadings in polarized motif-eigenvectors.
+The results are saved in the file `results/motifRank.xlsx`.

   * **`PCC.R`**
-  This script computes the Pearson correlation coefficients between motif-eigenvectors at levels 1-9 across speices.
+  This script computes the Pearson correlation coefficients between motif-eigenvectors across speices.
+The results are saved in the file `results/PCC.xlsx`.

   * **`projection.R`**
   This script computes the projections of the 4th and 5th motif-eigenvectors of one species onto the 2-D eigen space spanned by the 4th and 5th motif-eigenvectors of another species.
+The results are saved in the file `results/projection_4-5.xlsx`.

   * #### `SVD` directory

     * **`robustSVD.m`**
     This script performs the robust singular value decomposition (robust SVD) on the CREF matrices of five canids.
-The singular values, gene-eigenvectors, and motif-eigenvectors are saved in `results/SVD`.
-The polarized eigenvectors are saved in `results/loadings`.
+The singular values, gene-eigenvectors, and motif-eigenvectors are saved in the directory `results/SVD`.
+The polarized eigenvectors are saved in the directory `results/loadings`.

     * **`scripts`** directory
     contains matlab functions we defined for robust SVD.